Cornell-MAE-UG/fa25-portfolio-Dain-Lee05/_projects/2022-trig-analysis.md

 <br>
 The Heart System
-<br>The heart and circulatory system is modeled as a closed loop system with a purpose of delivering oxygenated blood to muscles throughout the body.
+<br><br>The heart and circulatory system is modeled as a closed loop system with a purpose of delivering oxygenated blood to muscles throughout the body.
 More specifically, the system starts with veins bringing deoxygenated blood towards the heart.
 Eventually the blood enters the heart through the right atrium and flows into the right ventricle.
 From there, the blood travels to the lungs to dispose of waste products, notably carbon dioxide, and pick up oxygen.
 The newly oxygenated blood enters the left atrium followed by the left ventricle.
 From there, the blood circulates to the rest of the body via arteries [1].
 <br>It can be convenient to compare the heart as a system via a block diagram of sorts.
 They can be thought of as inputs, deoxygenated blood, and outputs, oxygenated blood, with the heart transferring the blood in between.

 ![Shaded rendering of earlier version]({{ "/assets/images/fig1.png" | relative_url }}){: .inline-image-c style="width: 500px"}